TIBCOSoftware/snappydata/docs/programming_guide/scala_interpreter.md

 Through the **returnDF** option, you can request the system to return the result of the specific dataframe, which got created as the result of the Scala code execution.
 By default, the **exec scala** just returns the output of each interpreted line, which the interpreter prints on the Console after executing each line.

 ## How does it work?

-All code from 'exec scala' is executed using the Scala REPL (TODO: Link) on the CDB Lead node.
-When Spark Dataframes are invoked this would automatically result in workload distribution across all the CDB servers.
+All the code from **exec scala** is executed using the Scala REPL <TODO: Link> on the TIBCO ComputeDB Lead node.
+When Spark Dataframes are invoked this would automatically result in workload distribution across all the TIBCO ComputeDB servers.
 The Lead node manages a pool of REPL based interpreters.
-User SQL activity is delegated to one of the interpreters from this pool.
+The user SQL activity is delegated to one of the interpreters from this pool.
 The pool is lazily created.

 Any connection (JDBC or ODBC) results in the creation of a SnappySession within the CDB cluster.
-And, the session remains associated with the connection until it is closed or dereferenced.
+Moreover, the session remains associated with the connection until it is closed or dereferenced.

-The first time 'exec scala' is executed, an interpreter from the pool gets associated with the connection.
-This allows the user to manage any adhoc private state on the server side. e.g. any variables, objects or even classes created will be isolated from other users.
+The first time **exec scala** is executed, an interpreter from the pool gets associated with the connection.
+This allows the user to manage any adhoc private state on the server side.
+For example, any variables, objects, or even classes created will be isolated from other users.
-The functioning of the interpreter is ditto the interactive Spark-shell (TODO: Link).
-With one difference.
+The functioning of the interpreter is same as that of the interactive [Spark-shell](/programming_guide/using_the_spark_shell_and_spark-submit.md) only with one difference.
 As commands are interpreted any output generated will be cached in a buffer.
 And, when the command is done, the cached output will be available in the client side ResultSet object.

 <a id= secureexscala> </a>